TheTallJerry/TheTallJerry/README.md

 For the 8 months from January 2022 to August 2022, I contributed to Markus's codebase in the form of volunteering, alongside other students, under the supervision of Professor David Liu.
 I see it as an inexpensive way of giving back to the community :)

+And since August 2023 till now, I've been at it again!